Carlgo11/Teamspeak-docker/README.md

 ````

 5. Build the container. `docker-compose up --build`
 6. Connect to the TeamSpeak3 server using the host IP.
+You'll find the ServerAdmin token in the window that you started the container in.

+### Further options

+* Console access - In `docker-compose.yml` add `- "10011"` to the list of ports and restart the container.

 ## LICENSE